e-gun/HipparchiaGoServer/README.md

 ### NOTES

 * c.
-189MB resident RAM on launch (note that a simple application like iTerm2 uses 354MB and Firefox uses 855MB)
+83MB resident RAM on launch (note that a simple application like iTerm2 uses 354MB and Firefox uses 855MB)
 * add about 125MB of RAM per postgres client connection in the pool
-* a very heavy search like "all forms of πόλιϲ near..." can kick you up into 660MB
+* a very heavy search like `all forms of πόλιϲ near...` can kick you up into 660MB

 ### MINIMUM VERSION OF GOLANG REQUIRED TO BUILD
 * go 1.21 because `slices` package is called